ThunderShout/ThunderShout/Exercices/Readme.md

-Heyo, this folder is just to save some files of exercices that i am doing
+Each folder has excercises of the respective language